TiBeN/CrontabManager/README.md

 # CrontabManager

-A PHP library for managing GNU/Linux cron jobs.
+PHP library to manage programmatically GNU/Linux cron jobs.

 It enable you to :